KisuHypee/KeyChoiceChatBot/README.md

 Do not accept any form of cash
 Customization services done through postage (Ship to our workshop) Can apply for refund or return via email.
-(PLease provide receipt screenshot)
+(PLease provide receipt screenshot) Our company's mascot is a simplistic cartoon crown, so you can use it after the greeting Also, you don't have to introduce yourself to the user every time, if it is a continuing conversation.

 Other products:
 Armrests (RM 30)